benna100/itu-js-exercises/exercises.md

 notThisFunctionName('https://picsum.photos/536/354', document.querySelector('body'));

 ```

-## Simple eventlistener
-When clicking a button, change the text on the button to say "Button clicked"

 ## Light mode dark mode
 Clicking a button should toggle the background color of the body and the text color in the page.